-That Saturday, I was cleaning the house. ("Thank God we have people over," Ned used to say, cheerfully, running the vacuum, "Otherwise the house would never get cleaned!").
+That Saturday, I was cleaning the house. (“Thank God we have people over,” Ned used to say, cheerfully, running the vacuum, “Otherwise the house would never get cleaned!”
+It was as if he was happy to be cleaning and that getting the disinfectant spray, organizing the cupboards and using the floor steamer was a fun activity).
 David, my present and, in so far as I can see, for-the-duration partner, did not yet live here full-time.
 So that day it was just me and the two brother-and-sister tabby cats, asleep in the room we use for work-outs and DVD-watching.

 Like everyone in Vermont, we “zone” the house in wintertime, so as not to heat the whole tresidence, only the parts we’re using at any given time.
 The room where the cats were asleep, and the guest room next to it, have no central heat.
 Instead, there’s my old Ashley Automatic woodstove, which I brought all the way from Arkansas.
 In the winter, when David and I want to watch a movie of an evening in that frigid room, we crank the Ashley up, and pretty soon it’s cozily tropical in there.

 In addition to the Ashley, the house has two fireplaces, one in the living room (where Fearless would be held) and one in the dining room.
 Counterintuitively, we shut the damper of the fireplaces in winter and do not use them; more heat gets sucked up the chimney than even a blazing fire puts out into the room.